Adolf Hitler is one of the most famous names you will ever hear.

 While worldwide he is known for his actions during World War II and the way in which he treated people during this period, there is plenty that you probably never knew about this man.

 Here are nine unknown facts that you’ve probably never heard before – along with your chance to brush up on your history knowledge.

 Adolf Hitler wasn’t born in Germany.

-Since we associate Hitler with his leadership of Germany during the Second World War and the way which he fought so adamantly for the “pure bred” German people.
+Since we associate Hitler with his leadership of Germany during the Second World War and the way in which he fought so adamantly for the “pure bred” German people.

 Born on April 20, 1889, Adolf had five other siblings, although four of them died before making it to adulthood.